-Unfortunately for many seniors today, the aging process comes with a number of accompanying health concerns.
+Unfortunately for many seniors today, the aging process comes with several accompanying health concerns.
 One of the major concerns that many seniors have to deal with is high blood pressure.
 While it may seem like a relatively common condition, it is a serious one, and one that all seniors need to be aware of.

 High blood pressure, or hypertension, is most common among adults who are past middle age.
 While most adults are at risk for high blood pressure issues, seniors need to be even more cautious about this condition as the chances of developing hypertension becomes higher the older a person gets.